 According to a recent MetLife study, the cost of adult day care can range from $30 to upwards of $150 per day, depending on where you live and the services provided.
 Most centers fall in the $40 to $60 range, with specialty facilities—like those offering Alzheimer’s and dementia care—costing more.

 Families always have the option of paying out-of-pocket, but most families require assistance paying for adult day care.

 In some instances, Medicare will cover part of the cost of adult day care services.
-This is usually only the case if the participant is receiving regular occupational therapy, physical therapy, or speech therapy through the adult day care, and the therapy has been deemed medically necessary by a physician.
+This is usually only the case if the participant is receiving regular occupational therapy, physical therapy, or speech therapy through adult day care and the therapy has been deemed medically necessary by a physician.